swaptacular/swpt_stomp/README.md

 Containers started from the generated docker image must have access to the following servers:

-1. [RabbitMQ] server instance, which acts as broker for [Swaptacular Messaging Protocol] (SMP) messages.
+1. [RabbitMQ] server instance, which acts as broker for SMP messages.

    A [RabbitMQ queue] must be configured on the broker instance, so that all incoming SMP messages for the accounts stored on the PostgreSQL server instance, are routed to this queue.

-   Also, a [RabbitMQ exchange] named **`creditors_in`**, **`debtors_in`**, or **`accounts_in`** (depending on the type of the Swaptacular node) must be configured on the broker instance.
+   Also, a [RabbitMQ exchange] named **`creditors_in`**, **`debtors_in`**, or **`accounts_in`** (depending on the type of the [Swaptacular] node) must be configured on the broker instance.
 This exchange is for messages that are about to be processed by the Swaptacular node.
 The routing key will represent the highest 24 bits of the MD5 digest of the creditor ID, debtor ID, or the debtor/creditor ID pair (again, depending on the type of the Swaptacular node).
 For example, for an "Accounting Authority" node, if debtor ID is equal to 123, and creditor ID is equal to 456,